 Allen’s leadership and bravery inspired many others to join the fight for independence, and his name became synonymous with the spirit of the American Revolution.

 Benedict Arnold was less than impressed by the conduct of the Green Mountain Boys following their victory.
 They proceeded to get drunk and have a giant party (frat boys!) and refused to listed to Arnold.
-One story I heard in the area was that Allen was enticed to capture the fort solely because Washington told him he could have any alcohol he captured with it.
+One story I heard at the site was that Washington reportedly enticed Allen to capture the fort with the promise of whatever alcohol it contained.
+Allen and his men surely took that to heart!

 Ethan Allen's legacy